jbowyers/chartinator/README.md

     // To prevent tooltips from displaying off canvas when offsetting, set tooltip.isHtml: true
     // Default: false
     chartOffset: false,

+    // The chart event objects array
+    // An array of objects containing Google Chart event types and handlers
+    // Each object must contain an 'event' and a 'handler' name value pair
+    // Example: [{ 'event': 'select', 'handler': function (e) { ... }}]
+    // Default: false
+    chartEvents: false,

     // The Google Chart Options
     // This option can be used with any chart type